-In this unit students explore the work of drama practitioners and draw on contemporary practice as they devise ensemble performance work.
-Students explore performance styles and associated conventions from a diverse range of contemporary and/or traditional contexts.
+In this unit, students explore the work of a range of drama practitioners and draw on contemporary drama practices as they devise ensemble performance work.
+Students explore performance styles and associated conventions from a diverse range of contemporary and/or historical contexts.
 They work collaboratively to devise, develop and present an ensemble performance.

-Students create work that reflects a specific performance style or one that draws on multiple performance styles and is therefore eclectic in nature.
-They use play-making techniques to extract dramatic potential from stimulus material, then apply and manipulate conventions, dramatic elements, expressive skills, performance skills and production areas.
-Throughout development of the work they experiment with transformation of character, time and place, and application of symbol.
-Students devise and shape their work to communicate meaning or to have a specific impact on their audience.
-In addition, students document and evaluate stages involved in the creation, development and presentation of the ensemble performance.
+Students create work that reflects a specific performance style or one that draws on conventions of, or makes reference to, multiple performance styles.
+They use play-making techniques to extract and develop dramatic potential from stimulus material, then apply and manipulate conventions, dramatic elements, expressive skills, performance skills and production areas.
+Throughout the devising process, they experiment with transformation of character, time and place, and application of symbol.
+Students devise and shape their work to communicate meaning and to have a specific impact on their audience.
+They learn about ways to source and use sustainable materials when applying production areas to their ensemble performance.

 - 1. Devising and presenting ensemble performance - 2.
-Analysing a devised ensemble performance - 3.
+Analysing and evaluating a devised performance - 3.
 Analysing and evaluating a professional drama performance